Developing our new brand

 A key part of the brand strategy was our new values – we are kind, genuine, inclusive and ambitious.
 Any organisational change needs to be underpinned by culture and leadership and Fiona ensured the new values truly reflected the culture of the charity.
 It was crucial these words weren’t clichés or meaningless – but underpinned by the work we do.

 Alongside launching the brand, we also relaunched our website and developed a new grief self-assessment tool using funding from the National Lottery Community Digital fund.
 Over a million people came to our website last year and the majority are looking for support.
 If we are to reach the hundreds of thousands of grieving people who don’t currently access bereavement support, we need to test how new digital methods work alongside our existing local services to increase our reach and provide new ways of helping bereaved people.

-The self-assessment tool uses an adaptation of the Adult Attitudes to Grief model and will help users find the right support, alongside understanding and normalising their grief.
+The self-assessment tool will help users find the right support, alongside understanding and normalising their grief.
 It works in tandem with the new brand strategy.

 We now have a brand that everyone in Cruse can feel proud of.
 A brand that everyone had an opportunity to feed in to.
 And a brand that will leave a legacy of supporting and reaching more grieving people than ever before.